linjames0/jameslin.bio/src/app/observatory/quotes.md

 > Being deeply loved by someone gives you strength, while loving someone deeply gives you courage.
 >
 > *— Lao Tzu*

+> Love was an action, an instinct, a response roused by unplanned moments and small gestures, an inconvenience in someone else’s favor.”
+>
+> *— Michelle Zauner, Crying in H Mart*

 > One would have thought that nothing could be simpler than for him, a man of good family, rather rich than poor, and thirty-two years old, to make the young Princess Shtcherbatskaya an offer of marriage; in all likelihood he would at once have been looked upon as a good match.
 But Levin was in love, and so it seemed to him that Kitty was so perfect in every respect that she was a creature far above everything earthly; and that he was a creature so low and so earthly that it could not even be conceived that other people and she herself could regard him as worthy of her.
 >